lbke/nextpatterns.dev/src/content/tutorial/2-nextjs/2-gems/2-streaming/content.md

 - Use this function to transform the file stream into a webstream. **You will need the "bytes" option.**.
 - The image should appear on the website.

-> NextPatterns is currently in its beta-test phase.
-> Want to join?
-Reach out to me on [X (ericbureltech)](https://x.com/ericbureltech).

 ## References